Diane Abbott: Early life and career

-Political career
+In 2024, during the Undercover Policing Inquiry into the conduct of about 139 undercover police officers who infiltrated and disrupted social justice groups, the Metropolitan Police apologised for using undercover officers to spy on anti-racism campaigners, including Abbott, during the 1980s and 1990s.
+Many secret police reports on Abbott were uncovered by the inquiry.
+Abbott criticised these activities as being racist and unjustified.

 Abbott's career in politics began in 1982 when she was elected to Westminster City Council, serving until 1986.
 In 1983, she was active in the Labour Party Black Sections movement, alongside Bernie Grant, Paul Boateng and Keith Vaz, campaigning for greater African Caribbean and Asian political representation.
-In 1985, she unsuccessfully fought to be selected in Brent East, losing out to Ken Livingstone.
-In 1987, Abbott was elected to the House of Commons, replacing the deselected serving Labour MP Ernie Roberts as MP for Hackney North & Stoke Newington.
+In 1985, she sought to be selected in Brent East, losing out to Ken Livingstone.

+Parliamentary career

+At the 1987 general election, Abbott was elected to Parliament as MP for Hackney North and Stoke Newington, winning with 48.7% of the vote and a majority of 7,678.
 She was the first black woman to become an MP.

-Abbott's speech on civil liberties, in the debate on the Counter-Terrorism Bill 2008, won The Spectator magazine's "Parliamentary Speech of the Year" award, and further recognition at the 2008 Human Rights awards.
-A speech by Abbott in a House of Commons debate on the Caribbean is included in Margaret Busby's 2019 anthology New Daughters of Africa.

-Abbott has served on a number of parliamentary committees on social and international issues and held shadow ministerial positions in successive Shadow Cabinets.
+Abbott has served on a number of parliamentary committees on social and international issues and held shadow ministerial positions in successive shadow cabinets.
 For most of the 1990s, she also served on the Treasury Select Committee of the House of Commons.
 She went on to serve on the Foreign Affairs Select Committee.
 She gave birth to her son in October 1991, one year before the House of Commons introduced a crèche.

+At the 1992 general election, Abbott was re-elected as MP for Hackney North and Stoke Newington with an increased vote share of 57.8% and an increased majority of 10,727.
+She was again re-elected at the 1997 general election with an increased vote share of 65.2% and an increased majority of 15,627.
+She was again re-elected at the 2001 general election, with a decreased vote share of 61% and a decreased majority of 13,651.
+She was again re-elected at the 2005 general election, with a decreased vote share of 48.6% and a decreased majority of 7,427.

+Abbott's speech on civil liberties, in the debate on the Counter-Terrorism Bill 2008, won The Spectator magazine's "Parliamentary Speech of the Year" award, and further recognition at the 2008 Human Rights awards.

 Abbott chairs the All-Party Parliamentary British-Caribbean Group and the All-Party Sickle Cell and Thalassemia Group.
 She is the founder of the London Schools and the Black Child initiative, which aims to raise educational achievement levels amongst black children.